+1-888-360-0001 8:00AM to 6:00PM EST

 Can Stress Cause Elevated Liver Enzymes?

-Stress and anxiety are proven to contribute to high liver enzyme levels since they can reduce blood flow to the liver.
-Stress is also connected to high cortisol levels, which, in turn, is connected to liver damage.
-Additionally, NKT (Natural Killer Cells) expand in the liver during periods of stress and kill liver cells, making liver conditions worse.
+Stress and anxiety have been found to contribute to high liver enzyme levels since they reduce blood flow to the liver.
+Stress is also connected to elevated cortisol levels, which, in turn, is connected to liver damage.
+Additionally, NKT (Natural Killer Cells) expand in the liver during periods of stress and kill liver cells, worsening liver conditions.

-Other connections of liver disease and stress are:
+Other connections between liver disease and stress are:

 • People with hepatitis C often comment that a period of stress usually leads to a 'flare-up' of symptoms, especially fatigue.